Home of the Sewalot Site

 The 1970's pillar-box red Straco Electr-O-Matic plugged into the mains!
 Wow!
 Supplied by the old supplier Casige Sewing Machines

-The big problem with all of these sweet little toy is that they do not sew that well.
+The big problem with all of these sweet little toys is that they do not sew well.
 In fact it is hard work which is probably why so many ended up in the loft or some dusty cupboard.
+The instructions did include how to repair the hook but for most youngsters that was pretty much impossible.

 The Little betty Midinette came is three colours

-The Little Betty, Straco’s most enduring machine was often referred to simply as model W1/01, W2/02, 3 or 4 up to 20.
+The Little Betty, Straco’s most enduring machine was often referred to simply as model W1/01, W2/02, 3 or 4 up to 20 and some with letters after like the W4D.
 There were no more than 20 different models that I am aware of at this time but you never know more may turn up!

 A couple of late LB or Little Betty sewing machines